ec21b1006/rc_car_pkg/README.md

     - For installation of ROS-noetic refer to this wiki ros official page http://wiki.ros.org/noetic/Installation/Ubuntu
 - Arduino IDE & esp8266 libraries
-    - For downloading Arduino IDE and congiguring with the esp-12e board libraries you can visit this page https://www.embedded-robotics.com/programming-esp8266/
+    - For downloading Arduino IDE and configuring with the esp-12e board libraries you can visit this page https://www.embedded-robotics.com/programming-esp8266/
     -
 - xacro installed